Photobiology is the scientific study of the interactions of light

 In the 1970s the then assistant professor Fritz-Albert Popp, and his

-research group, at the University of Marburg (Germany) showed that the
+research group, at the

 spectral distribution of the emission fell over a wide range of